Postbankruptcy Discrimination: What Is and Isn't Allowed

 • deny you or terminate your public benefits

-• evict you from public housing (although if you have a Section 8 voucher, you may not be protected)
+• evict you from public housing (although if you have a Section 8 voucher, you might not be protected)

 • deny you or refuse to renew your state liquor license